marklcrowe/2022-02-21-QCIF-Python/index.md

 {% endif %}

 {% comment %}
-EVENTBRITE
+HUMANTIX

-This block includes the Eventbrite registration widget if 'eventbrite' has been set in the header.
-You can delete it if you are not using Eventbrite, or leave it in, since it will not be displayed if the 'eventbrite' field in the header is not set.
+This block includes the Humanitix registration widget if 'humanitix' has been set in the header.
 {% endcomment %}
-{% if page.eventbrite %}
+{% if page.humanitix %}
 <strong>Some adblockers block the registration window.
 If you do not see the
   registration box below, please check your adblocker settings.</strong>

-<iframe id="iframe-container" src="https://events.humanitix.com/{{page.humanitix}}/tickets" width="100%" height="600px" scrolling="auto" frameborder="0"></iframe>
+<iframe id="iframe-container" src="https://events.humanitix.com/{{page.humanitix}}/tickets" width="90%" height="600px" scrolling="auto" frameborder="0"></iframe>

 {% endif %}

 <h2 id="general">General Information</h2>